Goo Hara: Death, investigation and commemoration

-On November 24, 2019, Hara was found dead at her home in Cheongdam-dong, Gangnam by her manager, with the cause of death ruled as a possible suicide.
-Police found a suicide note written by Goo, and concluded that there was no foul play, as she was seen on CCTV footage returning home at 12:40 am, with no further visitors except for the housekeeper who found her body at 6 p.m. the same day.
+On November 24, 2019, Hara was found dead at her home in Cheongdam-dong, Gangnam, Seoul, with the cause of death ruled as a possible suicide.
+Police found a suicide note written by Goo, and concluded that there was no foul play, as she was seen on CCTV footage returning home at 12:40 a.m., with no further visitors except for the housekeeper who found her body at 6 p.m. the same day.
 An autopsy was not performed after the police consulted the prosecutor in-charge and took into consideration her family's request.
 The body was handed over to her family on November 26.
-Goo's death occurred little over a month after her close friend Sulli had committed suicide.
+Goo's death occurred little over a month after her close friend Sulli had also died of suicide.

-Goo's funeral was privately held at Gangnam Severance Hospital by family members and friends, while a separate memorial service for fans took place on November 25–26 in The Catholic University of Korea Seoul St. Mary's Hospital in Gangnam.
-On November 27, Goo's body was cremated and her remains were enshrined at the Skycastle Memorial Park in Bundang, Gyeonggi-do.
+Goo's funeral was privately held at Gangnam Severance Hospital by family members and friends, while a separate memorial service for fans took place on November 25 to 26 in The Catholic University of Korea Seoul St. Mary's Hospital in Gangnam.
+On November 27, Goo's body was cremated and her remains were enshrined at the Skycastle Memorial Park in Bundang, Gyeonggi Province.

+In April 2020, it was realized that a safe containing documents and old mobile phones had been stolen from Goo's vacated house.
+A police report was filed in May 2020.
+In 2024, Goo Hara's elder brother, Goo Ho-in revealed in a television interview details of the theft, stating that an unidentified man had broken into her house on January 14, 2020.
+An AI-generated composite of the unidentified man was shown during the interview as well.
+The case remains opened to date.
+The AI-generated composite has led to netizens potentially misidentifying a celebrity as the culprit.

 Legacy

-Goo’s death brought worldwide attention to sexual crimes against women in South Korea.
-Following her death, a petition was submitted to the Blue House with over 200,000 signatures demanding a more severe punishment for filming sexual acts without consent and distributing it.
-Moreover, it was revealed that Goo had helped reporter Kang Kyung-yoon investigate Jung Joon-young's chatroom case prior to her death.
+Goo's death brought worldwide attention to sexual crimes against women in South Korea.
+Following her death, a petition was submitted to the Blue House with over 200,000 signatures demanding more severe punishment for filming sexual acts without consent and distributing the videos, revenge porn, and more generally to improve the definition of sexual assault.
+Another petition targeted online bullying and hate comments.
+Moreover, in 2024, it was revealed how Goo had a pivotal role in the investigation that reporter Kang Kyung-yoon was conducting of the KakaoTalk chatrooms, in which rape videos were being shared.
+Goo was aware that her friend Choi Jong-hoon could be part of the rape scandal and convinced him over the phone to reveal the identity of Yoon Gyu-geun, the Seoul Metropolitan Police Agency officer who chatroom members referred to as the "police chief" that "watched their backs".